The charge transfer efficiency (CTE) of the UVIS detector has inevitably been

 The remainder of this section will discuss the available options for mitigating the

 impact of CTE losses and their associated costs.
-Broadly, the options fall into two categories: those applied before data acquisition, i.e., optimizing the observing strategy during the proposal planning stage and/or adding post-flash to the exposure, and those applied during image analysis after the images have been taken, i.e., formula-based corrections or image reconstruction.
+Broadly, the options fall into two categories: those applied before data acquisition, i.e., optimizing the observing strategy during the proposal planning stage, possibly including the use of post-flash, and those applied during image analysis after the images have been taken, i.e., formula-based corrections or image reconstruction.

 1) Consider the placement of the target within the field of view

 .
-For example, when possible, position sources close to the readout amplifiers.
-A viable option when the target is small, this reduces the number of transfers during readout thereby minimizing CTE losses.
+For example, when possible, place a target close to a readout amplifier - a viable option when the target is small.
+This reduces the number of transfers during readout, thereby minimizing CTE losses.
 Naturally, this will only be appropriate for a small subset of programs but should also be considered e.g. for observations of compact targets where the scientific interest in the surrounding field is limited or where inferior CTE for those surrounding observations is acceptable.